Guard Your Eyes

 Rabbi Shapira recommends avoiding the internet except 1) for work and 2) with a content filter installed.
 "And like the laws of yichud, never use the internet while alone in the room," he adds.

-The renowned Rabbinic leader Rabbi Shmuel HaLevy Vozner issued a Jewish legal ruling forbidding males to surf the internet in a room alone (without a fool-proof filter).
+The renowned Rabbinic leader Rav Shmuel HaLevy Vozner issued a Jewish legal ruling forbidding males to surf the internet in a room alone (without a fool-proof filter).

 Rabbi Elisha Aviner